Sushil Kumar (Jain monk): Life

-Kumar gained wide recognition as a fountain of wisdom, truth and understanding.
+Kumar gained wide recognition as a fountain of wisdom, truth and understanding amongst religious groups of India.
 He actively promoted peace and harmony throughout India and played a role of peacemaker for conflicting religious groups.
 He had a strong willed, forceful and articulate personality.
 An area in which he worked unceasingly was to establish universal brotherhood amongst religious groups of India.
 At the time of strife in the state of Punjab, he motivated the Sikh leader Master Tara Singh to participate in an open and peaceful dialogue with the government.
 When Pope John Paul's visit to India was strongly opposed, he spoke in favor of the Pope's visit.
 His warmth helped the country welcome the Pope.
 In 1986, he brought Punjab's Akali Leader Sant Longowal and India's Prime Minister Rajiv Gandhi together to reach an accord to end Punjab conflicts and attempts of some to cause Punjab to secede from India.
 Trusted by both the terrorists and the government, he helped bring about peace in Punjab through the Rajiv–Longowal Accord.
 His efforts to bring peace in the Punjab during the early 1980s gained wide attention.
 Later, in 1992, he was actively involved in promoting dialogue between Muslim and Hindu factions during the Ayodhya dispute.

-Acharya Sushil Kumar had a vision of an earth united in the pursuit of ahimsa, peace and brotherhood.
+Acharya Sushil Kumar had a vision of an earth united in the pursuit of Ahimsa, peace and brotherhood.
 In 1957, he convened a World Religions Conference with more than 1200 representatives from 27 countries and 500,000 people in attendance.
 His work was not limited to creating religious harmony; he also received acclaim for his pioneering work in the fields of animal and environmental protection.
 In 1966, he initiated India's cow protection movement to signify protection of the weakest.